 The Society was formed over 100 years ago by a group of people who wanted to foster the playing of traditional Scottish music.
-Our aim today is very much the same.
+Their aim today is very much the same.

 The Southside Fiddlers started back in 2002 when Louise Hunter started her first class with a few local children.
 Over the years it has grown and now almost 100 children are learning as part of the fiddle school.

 There are a variety of group classes, one to one lessons, concerts, performances, day trips, residential trips, visits to festivals and holiday camps.

 Fiddlers learn Irish and Scottish traditional music and prepare for exams and competitions.